-The ORB object for the program is declared and initialised in the same manner as described in Section 2.2, The Basics and the BasicLog, on page 20.
+The ORB object for the program is declared and initialised in the same manner as described in "The Basics and the BasicLog".
 Like the previous examples, the Naming Service is used to facilitate location of the log object and therefore Naming Service objects are also declared.